forcefulowl/qiubaiying.github.io/_posts/2018-05-15-Image Processing.md

 ```
 Using First-Order 3 times to upsample the image to the original size `[512,512,3]`

 <img src='/img/ip/pyramid_first.png' width = '332' height = '300'>

+### Steganography

+The main purpose of steganography is encoding the text information into a 'cover image' and decoding it.